ldijkman/Hey_Electra/README.md

 Tzapu wifimanager for wifi credentials dot.local mdns adres and i/o config

-No settings hardcoded on first startup connect direct to esp accespoint
+No settings hardcoded on first startup connect wifi direct to esp8266 AP=AccessPoint

 Browse to 192.168.4.1